SuperOfficeDocs/superoffice-docs/user-guide/en/sale/sales-guide/create.md

 6. Enter the subject to be used in the document in the **Default subject** field.

 7. Enter any reference in the **Our ref.** field.
-Here you might enter a [template variable][1] for sales number, sales title or another field relating to the sale.
+For example, a [template variable][1] for sales number, sales title or another field relating to the sale.

 8. Click **Save**.